t-bendet/dice-game/guidlines/psuado.md

 - [ ] display cube

 ## extras
- 1. Add how many times the player has won the game
- 2. Add local storage so our data will be persistent.
+ 1. Add local storage so our data will be persistent. games history
- 3. Add an AI to compete against
+ 2. Add an AI to compete against
- 4. if you get 6 and 6 hold your event listeners for 1 second and display a message that you got 6 and 6.
-Can be a funny gif or anything you can think of.
- 5. Add background music and sound effects.
+ 3. Add background music and sound effects.
- 6. Any other additions are welcome.
-Go crazy!